 18. Small Victories

-This Green Bay Packers fan was not messing around with this sign.
-At a glance, it seems like she got a nice dig at her ex, as the poster popping up on TV was likely a less than desirable surprise.
+This Green Bay Packers fan was not messing around taking this intense sign to the game.
+At a glance, it seems like she got a nice parting shot at her ex, as lounging out on the couch watching the game only to see this poster pop up on TV was likely a less than desirable surprise.

-On the other hand, boldly waving a poster to announce that your relationship was a total disaster doesn’t seem like the healthiest way of getting over it.
+On the other hand, boldly waving a poster to announce that your relationship was a total disaster doesn’t seem like the healthiest way to get over it and move on.

-The green and red posters and Green Bay Santa hats seem to hint this was a holiday affair (zing), so Happy Holidays?
+Taking the green and red lettering and all of the Santa hats into account seems to hint that this was a holiday affair (zing), soooo Happy Holidays?